 We can try to reshard 1000 hash slots, that should already contain a non trivial amount of keys if the example is still running without the sleep call.

 Then valkey-cli needs to know what is the target of the resharding, that is, the node that will receive the hash slots.
-I'll use the first master node, that is, 127.0.0.1:7000, but I need to specify the Node ID of the instance.
+I'll use the first primary node, that is, 127.0.0.1:7000, but I need to specify the Node ID of the instance.
 This was already printed in a list by valkey-cli, but I can always find the ID of a node with the following command if I need:

 $ valkey-cli -p 7000 cluster nodes | grep myself